LukasMarx/ai-food-blog/src/content/posts/Baba Ghanoush.md

 recipeYield: "4"
 calories: 190
 recipeCuisine: "Middle Eastern"
+recipeInstructions:
+  [
-recipeInstructions: ["Preheat oven to 400°F. Cut eggplants in half and place them cut-side down on a baking sheet.
+    "Preheat oven to 400°F. Cut eggplants in half and place them cut-side down on a baking sheet.
 Roast for 35-40 minutes until the eggplants are tender and the skin is charred.
 Let them cool for a few minutes.", "Scoop out the flesh of the eggplants into a bowl and mash it with a fork.
 Add minced garlic, tahini, lemon juice, olive oil, salt, and paprika.
 Mix well.", "Transfer the mixture to a serving bowl and drizzle with olive oil.
 Sprinkle chopped parsley on top.
-Serve with pita bread, crackers, or vegetables."]
+Serve with pita bread, crackers, or vegetables.", ]
 ---

 Baba Ghanoush Recipe: A Delicious Middle Eastern Dip